matrixorigin/matrixone/README.md

 ## Features

 ### Planet Scalability
-By adding nodes, MatrixOne cluster can easily expand SQL processing, computation and storage capacity without turning off any functions.
+MatrixOne cluster can easily expand capacity in SQL processing, computation, and storage, by adding nodes and without the need to disable any function.

 ### Cloud-Edge Native
-MatrixOne can leverage effectively benefits of different infrastructure, not limited to public clouds, on-premise server, hybrid cloud and smart devices etc., to provide services with low latency and high throughput.
+Not limited to public clouds, hybrid clouds, on-premise servers, or smart devices, MatrixOne accommodates itself to myriads of infrastructure while still providing top services with low latency and high throughput.

 ### Hybrid Streaming, Transaction and Analytical Processing Engine
-By converging multiple engine tightly, MatrixOne can support hybrid streaming, analytical and transactional workloads.
-And the pluggable architecture also support MatrixOne integrating third-party engine easily.
+By converging multiple engines, MatrixOne can support hybrid streaming, analytical and transactional workloads; with its pluggable architecture, MatrixOne allows for easy integration with third-party engines.

 ### High Availability
-MatrixOne currently uses RAFT based consensus algorithm to provide fault tolerance in one zone.
-We plan to use cutting edge state-machine replication protocol to achieve GEO-distributed active-active.
+MatrixOne uses RAFT-based consensus algorithm to provide fault tolerance in one zone, and plans to use more advanced state-machine replication protocol to achieve geo-distributed active-active.

 ### Ease of use
+- MatrixOne does not require dependency to download, install, or start up.
-MatrixOne's principle is to download, install and startup without any dependency.
-Rebalancing, failover and system tuning are all automatic.
-MatrixOne supports MySQL compatible syntax.
+- Re-balancing, failover and system tuning are automatic.
+- MatrixOne supports MySQL-compatible syntax.

 ### End to End Data Science automation
 By streaming SQL and user defined function, MatrixOne provides end-end data processing pipeline.